HadyMash/smartify/api/README.md

 **IMPORTANT:** You should not hard code or commit any sensitive information, such as API keys, passwords, etc. You should use environment variables for these.
 You should also not commit any `.env` files or any other sensitive information.

+## Services

+All services should be under the `src/services` directory.
+Services are responsible for handling the business logic of the application.

+## Controllers

+All controllers should be under the `src/controllers` directory.
+Controllers are responsible for handling the requests and responses.
+They should call the services to handle the business logic.

 ## Routers

 All routers should be under the `src/routes` directory.
 Each route should export a router which you can use in the `index.ts` file.
 Below is an example: